Ahmed-Arafat10/Linux-Documentation/Lab #7 - Bash Script.md

 select choice in Ahmed Mohamed Yousry do
       case $choice in
-         Ahmed) print "Ahmed"
+         Ahmed) echo "Ahmed"
           ;;
-         Mohamed) print "Mohamed"
+         Mohamed) echo "Mohamed"
           ;;
-         Yousry) print "Yousry"
+         Yousry) echo "Yousry"
           ;;
-         *) print "$reply is not one of the choices" ;;
+         *) echo "not one of the choices"
+          ;;
       esac
    done